Electronic cigarette and e-cigarette liquid marketing: United States

 The Family Smoking Prevention and Tobacco Control Act of 2009 banned the sale of flavored cigarettes except for menthol.
 The law did not prohibit other flavored tobacco products.

 A 2010 District Court decision blocked makers from marketing e-cigarettes as smoking reduction aids.
 However, advertisers used indirect tactics such as affiliate marketing to advance claims about the products' health and safety profile and their role in smoking cessation.

 A 2016 report claimed that organized opposition to regulation began in 2013.

 As of 2015, the US had few restrictions in on e-cigarette marketing and none on advertising, with testing not required prior to marketing.

 FDA began regulating the manufacturing, marketing, and sales of e-cigarette products as tobacco products in 2016.
 Effective May 10, 2018, US vape retailers were required to include health warnings on the package and on advertisements.
 The Tobacco Master Settlement Agreement forbids tobacco companies from using cartoon characters.

+In April 2025, the U.S. Supreme Court vacated a Fifth Circuit decision and held that the Food and Drug Administration’s marketing denial orders for certain flavored e-cigarette products did not unlawfully depart from the agency’s prior guidance.
+A Congressional Research Service summary noted that, as of January 2025, FDA had authorized some tobacco- and menthol-flavored e-cigarettes for legal marketing, but had not authorized dessert-, candy-, or fruit-flavored products.

 Internet marketers claimed that regulating vaping would constrain innovation and restrict smoking alternatives.